rsdoiel/antenna/retro_computing.md

 date: 2025-08-03, from: Hans Otten's Retro blog

 A collection of MCS6500 Instruction set Summary cards, reference cards that are in my collection, that came with various SBC&#8217;s.
 MOS Technology, Rockwell, Synertek and Micrologic.
-See also:Focal-65 V3D for TIM and KIM-1Focal on the 6502, a page on this small language, originating for Digital Equipment.
-A small interpreter (about 5K) for...John Bell Engineering catalogsThanks [&#8230;]
+See also:< class="relpost_card_title">Focal-65 V3D for TIM and KIM-1Focal on the 6502, a page on this small language, originating for Digital Equipment.
+A small interpreter (about 5K) for...< class="relpost_card_title">John Bell [&#8230;]

 <br>